arnenoori/gto-poker-bot/report/481_report.md

 It is also advisable that you state parameters that relate to the problem specification, such as size of the board, number of levels, number of training samples, size of the dictionary used etc. Parameters that are very implementation-specific (such as learning rates, search depth, mutation/crossover rates) are better stated in section 5, although some overlap is also acceptable.]
 -->

-### Problem Description

-The project aims to address the challenge of creating an intelligent agent capable of playing poker autonomously by simulating human-like interactions with a web browser.
-The goal is to navigate the complexities of poker, a game characterized by incomplete information, strategic depth, and the necessity for bluffing and adaptation.
-Unlike Chess or Go, which have seen AI achieve superhuman performance, poker remains a largely unsolved domain, offering a fertile ground for AI research and development.

-### Main Challenges

-1. **Incomplete Information:** Unlike deterministic games with perfect information, poker involves hidden information (opponent's cards), making it challenging to predict outcomes accurately.
-2. **Dynamic Strategy:** The necessity to adapt strategies based on the evolving game state and opponents' actions.
-3. **Simulating Human Interaction:** Developing an agent that can interact with web-based poker platforms as a human would, through vision and action.

-### Progress in the Domain

-AI research in poker has made significant strides, with notable projects like DeepStack and Libratus demonstrating the potential for AI to compete at high levels.
-These projects have utilized deep learning and game theory to navigate the complexities of poker, providing a foundation for further exploration.
+The GTO Poker Bot project addresses the challenge of creating an AI agent that can play poker optimally by visually interpreting the game state and taking actions through a web browser, simulating human play.
+Poker presents unique difficulties for AI due to its elements of imperfect information, stochastic events, and the need for complex strategic reasoning.

+Unlike perfect information games such as chess and Go, poker involves hidden information (opponents' private cards), which makes it challenging to determine the optimal strategy.
+The game also includes random events in the form of card dealing, requiring the AI to reason under uncertainty.
+Furthermore, poker demands sophisticated strategic thinking, including the ability to bluff, model opponents, and adapt to changing game dynamics.

+The main challenges in developing a poker AI include:

+1. Handling imperfect information: The AI must make decisions based on incomplete knowledge of the game state, considering the range of possible opponent holdings and strategies.
+2. Dealing with stochastic events: The random dealing of cards introduces uncertainty, requiring the AI to reason probabilistically and adapt its strategy accordingly.
+3. Modeling opponents: To make optimal decisions, the AI must be capable of inferring opponents' likely holdings and strategies based on their actions.
+4. Developing a robust and adaptive strategy: The AI needs to employ a strategy that is effective against a wide range of opponent playing styles and able to adjust as the game progresses.
+5. Interacting with the environment: The AI must be able to interpret the game state visually and execute actions through a web browser interface, simulating human interaction with the poker platform.

+While significant progress has been made in poker AI, with notable achievements like Libratus [1], Pluribus [2], and DeepStack [4], poker remains an unsolved domain compared to games like chess and Go.
+Existing approaches often rely on computationally intensive algorithms and require direct access to the game state, making them unsuitable for deployment in real-world online poker environments.

+The GTO Poker Bot project aims to tackle these challenges by developing an AI agent that can learn and execute optimal strategies in a human-like manner, interacting with the poker platform through visual interpretation and simulated actions.
+The project explores the potential of combining knowledge-based approaches, such as a fixed strategy based on game-theoretic principles, with reinforcement learning techniques to create an effective and adaptable poker AI.

 ### Tools and Starting Points

 The project leverages TensorFlow for implementing the DQN agent and GPT-V for interpreting the game state from screenshots.
 The fixed strategy agent [fixed.py] and the DQN agent [dqn_agent.py] serve as the core components, with the operational framework [play.py]) enabling interaction with online poker games.

-### PEAS Specification (Simplified)
+### PEAS

 - **Performance:** Success is measured by the agent's ability to win hands and maximize earnings over time.
 - **Environment:** Online poker platforms, characterized by varying game states, opponent strategies, and the visual presentation of information.